 Social interactions in Tuvalu are friendly and informal.
 Respect for elders is important.
 The population of Tuvalu is predominantly Congregationalist, and conservative Christian values are practised.
 Homosexuality is illegal in Tuvalu.

-Visitors to Tuvalu over the age of 18 can freely import 200 cigarettes or 225g of tobacco or cigars; 1 litre of wine or spirits; and 1 bottle of perfume.
+Visitors to Tuvalu over the age of 18 can freely import 200 cigarettes, or 225g of tobacco or cigars, as well as 1 litre of wine or spirits.

 Become our Tuvalu Travel Expert